 As you can see, I didn’t have much early acquaintance with modern literature.
 More recent delights have been Toni Morrison’s Beloved, Barbara Kingsolver’s The Poisonwood Bible, The Lie Tree by Frances Hardinge, and Robin Hobb’s marvellous fantasies about Fitz and the Fool.

 What Are Your Hobbies?

 I’m addicted to family history.
-I’ve found a huge amount about my and Jack’s ancestors, going back in some cases to the Normans.
+I’ve found a huge amount about my and Jack’s ancestors, going back in one case to the early Viking settlers in Normandy.
 It’s not just a list of dates – baptisms, marriages and burials.
 There is information about even the humblest people in the accounts of the Overseers of the Poor or the Churchwardens.